On the cohomological dimension of the moduli space of Riemann surfaces: Length and area functionals

-The purpose of this section is to study certain real-valued homogeneous functions on $\Hcal'_n(m)^\ze$ defined in terms of the flat metric induced by the Abelian differential.
-Then we will combine them to obtain one that descends to $\PP\Hcal'_n(m)$ and which is $\aut_n(m)$-invariant.
+The purpose of this section is to study certain real-valued homogeneous functions on the moduli spaces $\Omega\M'_{g,n}(\vc{m})$ defined in terms of the flat metric induced by the Abelian differential, such as the total area of the flat surface or the flat length of the shortest geodesic in a fixed homotopy class.
+The complex Hessian of such functions will then be easily analyzed using period coordinate.